yai333/knnelasticsearch/README.md

 You can use `knn-search.ipynb` to transform and index dataset to Elasticsearch.

+## Prerequisites

+The following must be done before following this guide:

+- Setup an AWS account.
+- Configure the AWS CLI with user credentials.
+- Install AWS CLI.
+- jq (optional).

 ## Build docker image

 Create a ECR repo in ECS console, copy repo url and build docker.